maxim-top/im.gitbook/en/quick-start/floo-ios-quick-start.md

 ### V. Disconnect

-devicetoken.When disconnected from MaxIM server, remote push is stopped by default and device devicetoken is automatically unbound.
+devicetoken.When disconnected from Lanying IM server, remote push is stopped by default and device devicetoken is automatically unbound.

 ```
  [[[BMXClient sharedClient] userService] signOutWithcompletion:^(BMXError *error) {